TheDarkestNightRises/XRD/Blog posts/Blogpost7.md

 # Blogpost 7 #
 ## Description ##
 ## Level design ##
+## Science Laboratory

+**Laboratory** - This is a room that I created by importing some assets.
+There is a **dark blue floor** where the humanoid models were placed to attract the attention of the users while engaging them in gaming.

+The **bold orange tones** of the enemies starkly contrast with the cool hues of the floor, providing high contrast and making them easy to spot during navigation and interaction.
+The **white camera icon** is strategically positioned to mark observation points, while the **sci-fi-looking machinery** in the background adds realism and purpose to this environment.
+The entire space has a **clean, futuristic vibe**, perfectly aligned with the immersive experience I’m crafting for my laboratory scene in *Super Not*.

+The **table** is positioned in the background, serving as the central point for weapon selection. **Three weapons** are laid out clearly in front, each featuring bold designs and vibrant highlights that draw attention.
+The table feels like a pivotal spot, where the right weapon can be chosen to prepare for fight ahead.

+The scifi scene doesn't distract from the weapons; instead, it contrasts perfectly, making them impossible to miss.
+The weapons are arranged for **quick access**, allowing for seamless transitions into the action of battle.
+It's the perfect setup for making tactical decisions before facing the incoming enemies.

 ## Main menu ##
 ## Gameplay loop ##
 ## Reset ##